nyuad-corebio/guru/README.md

 ```

-Install the prerequisite python packages using below command
+Install the prerequisite python packages using commands below.

 ``` bash
 pip3 install -r pip-requirements.txt
 ```

-Install jira module ( Optional )
+Install the JIRA module ( Optional )
 Note:-
-- Since the jira integration is based on Oauthv1, using a private key.
-You should place key name "jira.pem" in ~/.ssh/ path.
+- Since the JIRA integration is based on Oauthv1, using a private key.
+You should place a key file called "jira.pem" in the ```~/.ssh/``` path.

 ``` bash
 cd pkgs
 sh pip_jira.sh
 ```

-Initialize airflow db and this will create airflow.cfg in the AIRFLOW_HOME directory which defined as variable.
+Initialize airflow db and this will create airflow.cfg in the AIRFLOW_HOME directory (defined above).

 ``` bash
 airflow db init